-If your home is running on the Nest Thermostat you have probably heard about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If your home has the Nest Thermostat you may have read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

-For additional information, please visit their Nest Support page.
+For additional information, go to Nest Support page.
 For a quick overview, keep on reading:

 Indications of this issue include the following: